 That’s it everyone–I’ll see you Monday with office hours, and next month we’re spending two episodes talking about my favorite topic–bras!
 You won’t want to miss them.
 Bye for now!

 Class is dismissed for today, but the conversation doesn’t have to end.
-Head over to join my Free Facebook community, The Everyday Style Lounge.
+Head over to join our member community in The Style Circle.

 And if the Everyday Style School podcast is helping you love getting dressed again, it would make my day if you would subscribe to the podcast, leave a review and share it with your friends, so women everywhere can have more fun with style.
 Thanks, Style Sister.